NateKomodo/WeNeedToModDeeper-Engine/README.md

 **As we now use IPA, this engine is used as a framework or utility for IPA plugins**

+# Please note this documentation is missing a number of other functions that are currently in the mod engine.

 # Making a plugin
 A plugin/mod is a way to modify the way the game works